microsoft/MixedRealityToolkit-Unity/Documentation/MRTK_PackageContents.md

 ### Test Utilities

-The optional Microsocft.MixedRealityToolkit,.TestUtilities package includes a collection of utilities used by the Mixed Reality team to author unit and other validation tests.
+The optional Microsoft.MixedRealityToolkit,.TestUtilities package includes a collection of utilities used by the Mixed Reality team to author unit and other validation tests.

 | Folder | Component | Description |
 | --- | --- | --- |